-On a successful closing the financing transaction contemplated by the Amended Preliminary Prospectus, the maturity date of the Pala loan will be extended December 31, 2017, and the Corporation will come into complete compliance with the terms of the Pala loan.
+On a successful closing the financing transaction contemplated by the Amended Preliminary Prospectus, and the conversion of the Pala bridge facility into the Pala Convertible Loan Facility, the maturity date of the Pala Convertible Loan Facility was extended to December 31, 2017, and the Corporation is now in compliance with the terms of the facility.

-Red Kite Loan Default and Agreements
+Red Kite Loan and Amendments since December 2014

-The original \$200 million Red Kite Loan facility was executed on December 30, 2014 with amendments to this loan agreement announced on September 30, 2015, January 2, 2016 and April 5, 2016.
+The original \$200 million Red Kite Loan facility was executed on December 30, 2014 with amendments to this loan agreement announced on September 30, 2015, January 2, 2016, April 5, 2016 and May 27, 2016.